 - Co-Founder, Take The Magic Step Foundation™ (2008)

 - Contributing writer for TODAY Health online, The Boston Globe, German Runner’s World, and other publications

-- Columnist for the German newspaper WELT (December 2016-present)
+- Columnist for the German newspaper Die Welt (December 2016-present)

-- Columnist for the German running magazine Laufzeit & Condition (November 2017)
+- Columnist for the German running magazine Laufzeit & Condition (November 2017-February 2019)

-- Ambassador for fitness and health for the Berlin Marathon
+- Running and fitness expert for the Berlin Marathon (2017-present)

 - Broadcast analyst, Boston Marathon; Berlin Marathon